Shooting Melbourne's Backlit Streets on a Fujifilm X-T5

 Can you learn manual mode with a Fujifilm camera?

 Fuji's dial layout helps.
 The X-T5 has real dials for shutter speed and ISO, plus an aperture ring on the lens.
 You can see where every setting is without turning the camera on.
-Dam went from auto to full manual in one session.
-The physical controls make that jump less abstract.
+The physical controls make the jump to full manual less abstract.

 What lens should I use for street photography on Fujifilm X-T5?